edsu/fastcat/README.md

 =======

 fastcat is a little Python library for quickly looking up broader/narrower relations in Wikipedia categories locally.
-It relies on redis, and a [SKOS](http://downloads.dbpedia.org/current/en/skos_categories_en.nt.bz2) file that dbpedia make available based on the Wikipedia MySQL [dumps](http://dumps.wikimedia.org/enwiki/latest/).
+The idea is that fastcat can be useful in situations where you need to rapidly lookup category relateions, but don't want to hammer on the [Wikipedia API](http://en.wikipedia.org/w/api.php). fastcat relies on redis, and a [SKOS](http://downloads.dbpedia.org/current/en/skos_categories_en.nt.bz2) file that dbpedia make available based on the Wikipedia MySQL [dumps](http://dumps.wikimedia.org/enwiki/latest/).